adhirajmuduli/Trendmapp/README.md

 # Trendsmapp

-**Short description.** Trendsmapp is an interactive Quart + Leaflet application for spatiotemporal analysis of lagoon observations.
-It ingests CSV/Excel measurements, interpolates heatmaps within a GeoJSON boundary, and exports static or animated visualizations suitable for ecological monitoring studies.
+**Short description.** Trendsmapp is an open source interactive Quart + Leaflet application for spatiotemporal analysis of geographical observations.
+It ingests CSV/Excel measurements, interpolates heatmaps within a GeoJSON boundary, and exports static or animated visualizations suitable for ecological monitoring studies, data intensity visualization on a map, and spatial trends monitoring.

 ## Statement of Need

-Coastal lagoons such as Chilika experience rapid ecological shifts that are hard to monitor with sparse in-situ stations.
+This project was primarily developed as a part of project concerning coastal lagoons such as Chilika, which experience rapid ecological shifts that are hard to monitor with sparse in-situ stations.
 Scientists typically receive semi-structured spreadsheets containing station coordinates and timestamped measurements; turning those data into defensible spatial products requires a reproducible workflow that handles cleaning, interpolation, and visual QA.
 Trendsmapp addresses this gap by combining well-tested interpolation (inverse distance weighting, Gaussian kernels, and RBF+cubic splines for animation) with a map-first UI, enabling researchers to iterate on spatial hypotheses, archive runs, and share reproducible figures for publications such as lagoon health bulletins or environmental impact assessments.

+But it is not limited to that.
+Although the default map is that of Chilika lagoon, users can import their own `.geojson` files (from sources such as openstreetmap) concerning their geographical area of interest, and provide data for various co-ordinates and analyze the data distribution.
+It can also be helpful for other fields such as news reporting or weather forecasting services, where heatmaps are frequently used to convey poll distribution, population density, temperature and humidity distribution.

 ## Implemented Features

 1. **File ingestion and validation.** Upload CSV/Excel files, auto-detect latitude/longitude columns, melt wide timestamp tables into long form, and run schema/value checks before visualization (@app.py#152-310).
 2. **Heatmap generation.** Generate masked PNG heatmaps per timestamp using IDW or KDE within a supplied GeoJSON boundary, store them as base64 tiles, and manage layer navigation/downloads on the client (@app.py#340-566, @static/js/app.js#667-1177).
-3. **Interactive map UI.** Leaflet front-end toggles between markers and heatmaps, adjusts opacity/bandwidth, shows station markers, and supports copy-to-clipboard / white-background downloads (@static/js/app.js).
+3. **Interactive map UI.** Leaflet front-end toggles between markers (these represent dots of relative sizes, corresponding to the co-ordinate the data is provided) and heatmaps, adjusts opacity /bandwidth (typically, the radius upto which interpolation is to be done.
+Higher the density of data, the lower the bandwidth is to be selected), shows station markers (dots showing the input co-ordinates), and supports copy-to-clipboard / white-background downloads (@static/js/app.js).
 4. **Video synthesis.** `/api/animate` plus `utils/animation_generator.py` build smooth MP4 animations via radial basis spatial interpolation and cubic temporal interpolation clipped to the lagoon mask.
 5. **Data entry and persistence.** Async SQLAlchemy models with CRUD APIs (`routes/data_api.py`) power the spreadsheet UI, enabling collaborative edits that persist to PostgreSQL.
-6. **Legend + boundary tooling.** Server-side legend endpoint and boundary uploader keep rendered products consistent with the study extent.
+6. **Legend + boundary tooling.** Server-side legend endpoint and boundary uploader keep rendered products consistent throughout the session.

 ## Installation